shakacode/react_on_rails/README.md

 # NEWS

 * 2.0 has shipped!
 Please grab the latest and let us know if you see any issues!
+[Migration steps from 1.x](https://github.com/shakacode/react_on_rails/blob/master/CHANGELOG.md#migration-steps).
 * It does not yet have *generator* support for building new apps that use CSS modules and hot reloading via the Rails server as is demonstrated in the [shakacode/react-webpack-rails-tutorial](https://github.com/shakacode/react-webpack-rails-tutorial/). *We do support this, but we don't generate the code.* If you did generate a fresh app from react_on_rails and want to move to CSS Modules, then see [PR 175: Babel 6 / CSS Modules / Rails hot reloading](https://github.com/shakacode/react-webpack-rails-tutorial/pull/175).
 Note, while there are probably fixes after this PR was accepted, this has the majority of the changes.
 See [the tutorial](https://github.com/shakacode/react-webpack-rails-tutorial/#news) for more information.
 Ping us if you want to help!

 # React on Rails